 - What is the purpose of the wire in a stick rod?

 - What is the purpose of the flux covering on a stick rod?

 - How does the flux coating help the welding process?

 - Stick welding electrode categories by flux composition

-- What kinds of stick welding electrodes are there?
+- What kinds of stick electrodes are there?

 - Handling and storage of stick electrodes